Lapsing permit – Family reunification or asylum (the Immigration Service)

 You can apply for dispensation due to a well-founded purpose both before and after leaving Denmark.
 If you apply after leaving Denmark the well-founded purpose must have existed during the entire stay in another country and up until the time when you wish to return to Denmark.

-The Immigration Service recommends that you apply for dispensation before leaving Denmark.
+The Immigration Service recommends that you apply for a dispensation before leaving Denmark.

 Dispensation due to obstacles in returning to Denmark